Writing some notes and writing a book are two different things.

 #4.
 It has its own cloud repository where it saves all your content automatically.
 It also gives you the freedom to access your files anywhere, anytime.

 #5.
 I was also quite impressed with the organization skills of Write!
 App.
 It lists out all the headers and sub-headers of your file on the left side.
 Click on a section, and you’ll land there.

 #6.
 It works on all three sought-after operating systems – Windows, Mac, and Linux.

 #1.
 Even though Write!
 App stores all the content automatically, you cannot save your content as different versions.
 You have to use the ‘Undo’ function to get back to your older copy.

-It allows unlimited undo but doing that hundreds of time just to get a section back can be frustrating.
+It allows unlimited undo but doing that hundreds of times just to get a section back can be frustrating.
 And it’s also an utter waste of time and effort.

 #2.
-While all the softwares in this list are either free or offer a free trial, there’s no such facility with Write!
+While all the software in this list are either free or offer a free trial, there’s no such facility with Write!
 App.
 You have to buy the product to test it.

 #3.
 There are no mobile apps available; neither for Android nor for iOS.
 And it’s a big bummer for Write!
 App because, even though authors do most of the writing on computers, having a mobile app renders flexibility to access or edit their content from anywhere.

 #4.
 It allows users to publish the content on the web and from there, you can share the unique URL with your friends and colleagues.
 But this is useless for authors because they don’t publish their work until they’re fully done with their novels.
 And even after that, they first contact their publishers instead of uploading it on the web.